Matthias Castrén

-Matthias Alexander Castrén (2 December 1813 – 7 May 1852) was a Finnish Swedish ethnologist and philologist who was a pioneer in the study of the Uralic languages.
-He was an educator, author and linguist at the University of Helsinki.
+Matthias Alexander Castrén (2 December 1813 – 7 May 1852) was a Finnish ethnologist and philologist who was a pioneer in the study of the Uralic languages.
+He was an educator, author and linguist at the Imperial Alexander University in Helsinki.
 Castrén is known for his research in the linguistics and ethnography of the Northern Eurasian peoples.

 Early life

 Castrén was born at Tervola, in northern Finland.
 His father, Christian Castrén, the parish priest and vicar in Rovaniemi, died in 1825.
 Castrén passed under the protection of his uncle, Matthias Castrén.
 At the age of twelve, he was sent to school at Oulu.
 On entering the Alexander University in Helsinki (now the University of Helsinki) in 1828, he first devoted himself to Greek and Hebrew with the intention of entering the church, but his interest was soon excited by the Finnish language, and even before his course was completed, he began to lay the foundations of a work on Finnish mythology.
 He received his bachelor's degree in 1836 and graduate degree in 1839.